Beyond the Valley of the Dolls: Reception

-Critical reception
+Initial reviews

-The film was critically panned upon release.
+The film was met with negative reviews upon its initial release.
 Ebert's future TV co-host Gene Siskel gave the film zero stars out of four, writing in the Chicago Tribune that the film "unfolds with all of the humor and excitement of a padded bra ...
 Boredom aplenty is provided by a screenplay which for some reason has been turned over to a screenwriting neophyte".
 He later put it on his list of the 20 worst films of the year.

 Vincent Canby of The New York Times wrote that the film "comes off with a slightly higher rating" than the original Valley of the Dolls book and movie, but thought that by "quite consciously attempting to parody his earlier movies" Meyer had "become patronizing".

 Variety wrote that it was "not much of a film.
 Producer-director Russ Meyer, who once made low-budget sex pix which had a crude and innocuous charm but not much of a story, this time around spent between 20 and 30 times the money he used to have, and got less for it".

 Charles Champlin of the Los Angeles Times panned the film as "a treat for the emotionally retarded, sexually inadequate and dimwitted.
 It is a grievously sick melange of hypermammalian girls, obvious double-entendres and sadistic violence".

 Gary Arnold of The Washington Post declared it "a mess, a disaster, a stinkeroo, the most wretched of wretched movies.
 Disregard anything you hear in the so-bad-it's-good or it's-all-a-put-on veins.
 It's a depressing picture — witless, hysterical, gratuitous, technically inept, needlessly brutal".
 Mike Wallington of The Monthly Film Bulletin called it "corny, moralising, guileless, and visually about as appealing as a Christmas wrapper.
 It is also perversely enjoyable if one is prepared to laugh at it as well as with it".

-John Waters has expressed admiration for the film, citing it as "one of the best movies ever made".
+Reappraisal

-Since its release in 1970, the film has acquired a cult following and has even been included in various "best of" lists by movie critics.
-The reviews have improved to become more mixed, with critics agreeing it was much better than the film it parodied.
+Since its release in 1970, the film has acquired a cult following and has even been included in various "best of" lists by film critics.
+Critical reception has since trended more positive.
 In 2000, Canadian magazine Take One included it in their "Best Films of the 1970s" critics poll.
 In 2001, the Village Voice named the film #87 on its list of the 100 Greatest Films of the Century.

-On Rotten Tomatoes, the film holds a rating of 77% from 30 reviews.
+On Rotten Tomatoes, the film holds a rating of 76% “Fresh” approval rating from 29 reviews.
 The critical consensus reads: "Confidently campy and played with groovy conviction, Beyond the Valley of the Dolls is an exuberant expression of both the hilarity and terror that comes with free love".
+Metacritic, which uses a weighted average, assigned the a score of 60 out of 100, based on 10 critics, indicating "mixed or average" reviews.

+John Waters has expressed admiration for the film, citing it as "one of the best movies ever made".